 It is both commonality and diversity that make Washington Week such a once-in-a-lifetime experience.
 Student leaders from different backgrounds and geographic locales come together in our nation’s capital to share their passion for public service.
-During the week-long exchange of ideas between speakers and delegates and among the delegates themselves, the students’ intellectual horizons are widened, and their commitment to using their many talents to make an impact on their communities and beyond is deepened.
+During the week-long exchange of ideas between speakers and delegates and among the delegates themselves, the students’ intellectual horizons are widened, and their commitment is deepened to using their many talents to make an impact on their communities and beyond.

 Application season for USSYP 2018 has kicked off, and you can read below our 2017 delegates’ reflections on the memorable Washington Week experience.
 If you can relate, and if you qualify, be sure to apply!
 Please learn more at www.ussenateyouth.org or review our brochure.